Summer Session Employment

 Summer Chair Assignments

-Summer chairs are appointed by the department and administer Summer Session-related affairs of the department during the summer term.
-Stipends are offered to chairs who are not employed under a twelve-month contract.
+Stipends are offered to chairs who are not employed under a 12-month contract.
 An academic dean is assigned summer chair responsibilities in the School of Architecture, the School of Education & Human Development, the School of Engineering and Applied Science, and the School of Nursing.

 Summer chairs and designated academic deans should communicate with the Office of Summer and Special Academic Programs directly.